Mary-Alice Thompson *

 Mary-Alice loves to garden, but you wouldn’t know it from looking at her front yard.
-She has two accomplished children and two amazing grandchildren.
+She has two accomplished children and three amazing grandchildren.
 In addition to gardening, she is addicted to long-distance walking, chamber music, and Scotch, and outside the office she generally just does what her cat tells her to!

 Drafting Wills in Ontario: A Lawyer’s Practical Guide.
 Toronto: CCH, 2003, with Robyn Solnik.

 Drafting Wills in Canada: A Lawyer’s Practical Guide.
 Toronto: CCH, 2012, with Robyn Solnik.

 “Seeing Double: Mary-Alice Thompson looks at ‘double wills’ and other unfamiliar aspects of will-drafting in Ontario”.
 The STEP Journal (London), XIV, 8 (October 2006).

 “Issues about Issue: What Does ‘All That Legalese’ Really Mean?” with Robyn Solnik, OBA Righting Wills IV, Toronto, May 2008.

 “Winding up the Estate,” LSUC: Practice Gems — Probate Essentials, Toronto, September 22, 2008.